mortezakowkabi/jcb-persian-documentation/009-Adding-Admin-Views-to-a-Component.md

 * **Dashboard (Add Record):**
   Adds a button that allows quick creation of new records directly from the component dashboard.

-If you prefer not to show “Add Record” on the dashboard, set it to **No**.
+If you prefer not to show "Add Record" on the dashboard, set it to **No**.

 ---